 By hitting okay and proceeding to my site, you are agreeing to your data being used in this way.

-Finally I’ve learnt how to cook something delicious in my air fryer that are not restaurant-style French Fries: it turns out you can make crisp, juicy and delicious chicken wings in an air fryer for a no fuss lunch, starter or snack without the need for deep frying.
+Finally I’ve learnt how to cook something delicious in my air fryer that are not restaurant-style French Fries: it turns out you can make crisp, juicy and delicious Air Fryer Korean Fried Chicken Wings in an air fryer for a no fuss lunch, starter or snack without the need for deep frying.
 Tossed in a delicious, tangy, slightly spicy Korean sauce, these are the reason I’ve been adding a packet of wings onto every Ocado shop.

 It took me a while to develop this recipe, both to work in the two different kinds of air fryer most commonly found on the market, and to get that tangy Korean dressing just so.